KuldeepSHare/vending-machine/README.md

     when entering a product number outside the acceptable range, program does next iteration of do-while but a second time of entering invalid input causes the program to end.

+## Re-thinking the problem
+    getChange():
+        receives
+            total cash provided
+            total cost
+        returns:
+            amount of change in the fewest of each denomination of dollar bills and coins

+        to do this we will set changeAmount = totalCash - totalCost

+            As long as changeAmount >= 20Bill
+                increment tally20Bill
+                decrement the changeAmount by the value of denomination in question (here its 20Bill) repeat this for every denomination of dollar bills and coins using the same changeAmount subsequent denomination tallies

+        return talley of each denomination, you could do this in an array

+## GUI with JavaFX